-The “selfie” revolution notwithstanding, a photographer is by definition an outsider.
+The “selfie” revolution notwithstanding a photographer is by definition an outsider.
 As an art photographer, my role, my pleasure, is to capture a subject, a scene, of which I am not a part.

 This is a metaphor for my life.
-For most of my years, I understood family, culture and community only as an observer.
-Born in Japan and raised by French nuns, I initially studied to become a priest.
-But I became disillusioned and went to Canada to take up photography.
-I have always felt part of many cultures, but
+For most of my years, I understood family, culture, and community only as an observer.
+Born in Japan and raised by French nuns, I initially studied to become a priest, but I became disillusioned and went to Canada to take up photography.
+I have always felt part of many cultures but at home in none.

-Perhaps as a remedy, for more than five decades I have used my camera unflinchingly to explore the themes of my experience, among them the contradictions and limitations of Catholicism and the connections I’ve made with subjects that served as a substitute for family.
+Perhaps as a remedy, for more than five decades, I have used my camera unflinchingly to explore the themes of my experience, among them the contradictions and limitations of Catholicism and the connections I’ve made with subjects that served as a substitute for family.

 So there are refrains that echo throughout my work: religious zeal, sensuous forms, concealed identity, cultural dislocation and suffering, and redemption through art.
 My images are black and white, devoid of colorful distractions.
 As such, they are a simple, unfettered way to convey what has made me.